arj0505/Hand_detection/README.md

 <h3>Business Solution:</h3>

-With the help of DeepLearning using the Object detection model we have developed a model to find hand detection and display alert message to the worker.
+With the help of DeepLearning using the Object detection model, we have developed a model to find hand detection and display alert messages to the worker.
-In this project, First it will find the hand detection and then we created a safety border line.
+In this project, First, we will find the hand detection and then we will create a safety borderline.
-For suppose, if a person hand cross to safety border line, you will get alert message along with alarming sound to alert the worker, and also it stops the process until that the person has to remove his hand from the safety border line.
+For suppose, if a person's hand crosses the safety borderline, he/she will get an alert message along with an alarming sound. so that it's alert the worker, and also stops the process until the person removes his hand from the safety border line.

   ![](Images/hand.jpg)